Answer Posted / devbanand

 How enviornment veriable can be included into my script.
 I want to include some information into my Excel file using Test run in WR. like User name of system? waht is function to be used?
 Please clarify.....

-What is contained in the test scripts?
+What is the use of test director testing tool?